Tunas Baru Lampung Tbk PT

 -

-The company reports it is committed to conserving habitat within the operational area by providing a managed environmental conservation area of 599.6 ha of the total area.
+The company reports it is committed to conserving habitat within the operational area by providing a managed environmental conservation area of 694.6 ha of the total area.
+Limited details on the species or habitat conservation activities are reported.

 -